jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

     temporaryPublicStorage: true
 ```

-In this last step we have instructed Lighthouse CI to run using a configuration file called `./lighthouserc.json`.
+In this last step, we have instructed Lighthouse CI to run using a configuration file called `./lighthouserc.json`.
 We've also set `temporaryPublicStorage` to `true` which means the final report will be uploaded to Google Cloud Storage for a while so we can look at the results in a nice web page.

 Here is our completed workflow file.